EWANZO101/proxmoxservice-tracker/README.md

 # 🚀 Proxmox Service Tracker (Public)

-![public Beta] Proxmox Service v2 coming soon
+![Public Beta] Proxmox Service v2 is coming soon!
-NOTE WHEN WEMX V3 comes it will be ![WemX v3 Ready] Note: No need to worry — all Proxmox service features will also be fully supported in WemX v3 (launching before the end of this year).
+When **WemX v3** launches, it will be ![WemX v3 Ready]
+✅ No need to worry — all Proxmox Service features will be fully supported in WemX v3 (releasing before the end of this year).

 ---

-📢 **Note:** No need to worry — all Proxmox service features will also be fully supported in **WemX v3** (launching before the end of this year).
+📢 **Important:** All Proxmox Service features will remain fully supported in **WemX v3**, which is set to launch before the end of this year.

 🔔 **Major Update:** Proxmox Service **v2 enters public beta on `17/09/2025`** (DD/MM/YYYY).

-This repository is the central hub for tracking progress, updates, and feature requests for the Proxmox service.
+This repository is the central hub for tracking progress, updates, and feature requests for the Proxmox Service.

-- 🔄 Updates are published on the **Proxmox Service page in WemX**
+- 🔄 Updates will be published on the **Proxmox Service page in WemX**
-- 🛠️ Update directly via the **WemX Admin Panel**
+- 🛠️ Update directly through the **WemX Admin Panel**
-- 📂 View source code coming soon  on [GitHub](https://github.com/WemXPro/service-proxmox)
+- 📂 Source code will be available soon on [GitHub](https://github.com/WemXPro/service-proxmox)

 👉 [**Submit a Feature Request**](https://github.com/EWANZO101/proxmoxservice-tracker/issues/new)